The Amazing Race 29: Development and filming

+Casting

+Unlike previous seasons, casting calls for this season sought single applicants to apply in addition to pairs of applicants.

+Release

+Broadcast

 In March 2016, CBS renewed The Amazing Race for the 2016–17 season, but it was left off the fall schedule for the first time since season 12.
 It was announced in November 2016 that the season would premiere on Friday, April 21, 2017, in its regular Friday time slot after MacGyver finished its season run.
 On March 10, 2017, CBS announced that it was moving its low-rated new drama Training Day to Saturdays and would move the season premiere up to March 30.